caption freeform

 Perfluoroalkyl Substances (PFAS) including Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS)

 PFAS are a group of chemicals used to make a wide range of non-stick, stain-resistant, and waterproof coatings.
-PFAS have been manufactured since the 1940s and can be found in clothing, food packaging, cookware, cleaning products, and firefighting foams.
+PFAS have been manufactured since the 1940s and can be found in textiles, food packaging, cookware, cleaning products, and firefighting foams.
 The concern with certain PFAS chemicals is that they generally do not biodegrade and therefore are inclined to build up in the environment and in people and animals.
-This has earned them the nickname “forever chemicals.”
+This has earned them the nickname “forever chemicals”.
+The manufacture and use of products with PFAS puts PFAS in the environment where, over time, they can end up in drinking water supplies.

 As always, residents with any water quality questions are encouraged to contact our Water Production Department at waterplant@cityhpil.com or 847.433.4355.